Air Conditioner Repair Checklist

 - Switch off electricity completely at the breaker or outdoor device.

 - Clear greenery debris around the unit.
 Once you’ve gotten rid of larger refuse within a two-foot space, you can use a soft brush or vacuum to carefully clean the equipment’s fins.
-Bent fins can also hurt performance, so you can attempt to straighten them with a small knife.
+Bent fins can also hurt performance.

 - Use a hose nozzle to slowly clean the fins from inside the equipment.
 Make sure to avoid getting moisture on the fan motor.